What is Good Building Practitioner Advocacy?

 Prepare, prepare, prepare; do not underestimate the importance of meticulous preparation and being able to access advocates adept at same.

 The approach to avoid:

 In this jurisdiction, to state the obvious, the decision-maker is in the seat of power in that they can determine the severity of the censure – do not be arrogant in your disposition.
 This recommendation may seem somewhat trite because it would seem to be axiomatic that arrogance will be poorly perceived but the capacity for respondents to be arrogant has been observed more often than one would imagine.
 Petulance and irreverence, particularly where there is a serious case to answer, will not bode well.

 Do not choose an advocate who likes taking esoteric or ‘obfuscational’ points.

 Do not choose an advocate who does not specialise in professional misconduct advocacy.

-Do not be scared of fessing up if your lawyer advises that there is a prima facie case of guilt against you.
-If you are guilty, face up to it.
-Confront and own the guilt, then ensure that your lawyer runs a very good plea in mitigation.
-With respect to the ingredients that make for a good plea in mitigation, click HERE to access an extract from Kim Lovegrove RML FAIB’s book “Disciplinary Hearings and Advocacy”.
+With respect to the ingredients that make for a good plea in mitigation, click HERE to access a relevant extract from “Disciplinary Hearings and Advocacy”.
 To access the order form and brochure for “Disciplinary Hearings and Advocacy”, click HERE.
 And to find out more about our practitioner advocacy division, click HERE.